ZeroKlu/rust-training/ch04-ownership/01-what-is-ownership.md

 ---

+### What's the point? ###

+In many languages, when the code attempts to access a variable, the variable must be checked to ensure it is initialized.
+Then, if the variable is not defined or initialized, the language will raise an exception.

+This results is a large number of costly (in CPU terms) runtime checks.

+By preventing code from compiling in an unsafe state, Rust minimizes the number of runtime checks required to execute the code.
+Moving the majority of checks to compile-time results in a more efficient (read "faster") program.

+---

 ### Stack vs. Heap ###

 In Rust, the behavior of the language depends on whether a value is on the